PurpleIvy/writing-works/LILAC BOOK/Lilac Draft 0 - Full Chapters.md

 She wouldn't be getting any answers here, however, and she attempted to keep walking past the shop.
 Unfortunately for Lilac, her speed wasn't fast enough, and her mother left the secondary shop, walking straight into her daughter.

-"Oh..." she hesitated, before continuing, "L-Lilac... how are you?
+"Oh...
+Lilac..." she hesitated on the name, before awkwardly continuing, "How are you?
 Have you changed your mind about fish yet?"

 "No mom, I was just on my way to Narik's and...."

 "Rio's?"
 Lilac nodded, feeling her throat clog up at the name, and not wanting to say anything else.
+She tried to ignore the kindling that had been added to the spark in her heart.

 "I was sorry to hear about that, she was an amazing customer, loved our fish.
 Give Tuli my love will you?
 Oh, right.
 I have something for them. stay right there."